hati-sh/hati/README.md

 While starting Hati `hati start` there are configurational flags available to be set.

+- `--tcp` - indicates if should start TCP server, by default it is off
-- `--host` - determines bind host for TCP server, default value is `0.0.0.0`
+- `--tcp-host` - determines bind host for TCP server, default value is `0.0.0.0`
-- `--port` - bind port for TCP server, default value is `4242`
+- `--tcp-port` - bind port for TCP server, default value is `4242`
-- `--rpc` - indicates if should start JSON-RPC server, default `off`
+- `--rpc` - indicates if should start JSON-RPC server, by default it is off
 - `--rpc-host` - bind host for JSON-RPC server, default `0.0.0.0`
 - `--rpc-port` - bind port for JSON-RPC server, default `6666`
 - `--data-dir` - absolute path to directory where Hati can store files, default `/current/path/to-hati/data`